Avatar: The Last Airbender (comics): Plot

 The Search is about Fire Lord Zuko's adventure to find his presumably deceased mother Ursa who left the Fire Nation in order to save his life when he was a child.
-This comic also includes a large piece of Ursa's life, her lover and heartbreak.
-The plot goes from the past, Ursa's life with her lover, and the present, Zuko's quest to find her.
+This comic also includes a large piece of Ursa's life.

-In The Search Part One, Zuko makes a deal with his sister Azula: she has to help him find his mother and he releases her from the mental institution.
+In The Search Part One, Zuko makes a deal with his sister Azula: she has to help him find their mother and he releases her from the mental institution.
 Zuko, Azula and Team Avatar set out to find his mother by going to Hira'a, the town where Ursa grew up.
-By the end of The Search, Part One, Zuko finds out that his biological father was a man named Ikem that his mother was in love with before marrying Ozai.

 In The Search, Part Two, Avatar Aang dismisses Fire Lord Zuko's enthusiasm upon finding out Ozai may not be his biological father and expresses his worry that if Ozai is not Zuko's real father then Zuko has no right to the throne.
 Team Aang, Zuko and Azula continue searching for Ursa and go to Forgetful Valley.
 Here, Aang meets "The Mother of Faces" in the spirit world.

 In The Search, Part Three, Azula finds out important information about Ursa and aims to find her mother herself but Fire Lord Zuko and Sokka try to find Ursa first.
 Avatar Aang and Katara deal with the "Mother of Faces" and her spirit animals.